 So what is the best juicer?
 Our #1 pick is the Breville JE98XL Juice Fountain Plus 850-Watt Juice Extractor for $120.
-At 850 Watts, 105 dB dry, and an average consumer rating from over 4,200 consumers of 4.5 stars, this centrifugal juicer beat out all others in our examination.
+At 850 Watts, 105 dB dry, a sharp-bladed stainless steel disk, and an average consumer rating from over 4,200 consumers of 4.5 stars, this centrifugal juicer beat out all others in our examination.

 |Beville JE98XL Juice Fountain Plus||Omega J8006 Nutrition Center Juicer||SKG Anti-Oxidation Slow Masticating Juicer||Nutri-Stahl Juicer||BLACK+DECKER JE2200B Juice Extractor|